Badgerati/Pode/docs/Tutorials/WebSockets.md

     script.js
 ```

-The following is the Pode server code, that will create two routes.

-* The first route will be for some home page, with a button/input for broadcasting messages.
+The following is the Pode server code, that will create one route, which will be for some home page, with a button/input for broadcasting messages.
-* The second route will be invoked when the button above is clicked.
-It will then broadcast some message to all clients.

 ```powershell
 Start-PodeServer {